This page provides an overview of Pythonista’s user interface, and also contains some useful tips and tricks to help you

 The interactive prompt is the easiest way to get started with Python.
 Every time you enter a line of code, it is executed immediately, so you get quick feedback and can experiment with the syntax.
 Even if you know (almost) nothing about Python, you’ll be able to use the prompt as a powerful calculator.

-You can get to the prompt at any time by doing a left swipe gesture.
-This area is also used for text output of any scripts that you run and for keyboard input (e.g. when you use the raw_input() function).
+You can get to the prompt at any time with a left swipe gesture.
+This area is also used for text output of any scripts that you run and for keyboard input.

 If you’ve used any programming editor before, you’ll probably feel right at home in Pythonista.
 For the most part, the editor behaves very similar to any other text area on iOS, but there are some additional features that might not be obvious at first.

 First off, the keyboard contains additional keys with special characters that are useful for programming.
 These additional keys also work as a gesture area: You can slide across them with your finger to move the cursor, which makes it easier to position it precisely.

 For navigating in complex scripts, you can tap the name of the script at the top of the screen, to get a popup of all functions, classes, and methods.
-This is also where you can rename a file.
+You can also rename files from this popup.

 One very powerful feature of the editor is that it is programmable itself.
 You can use the editor module for replacing text, positioning the cursor, etc. You can then add your own scripts to the action (“wrench”) menu, so that you can run them directly from the editor when working on your code.

 You can connect a Bluetooth keyboards to your iOS device from the system preferences.
 Pythonista supports all the common keyboard shortcuts for text editing, and a few additional ones.

 Common keyboard shortcuts (these work in all text areas on iOS):